 To plan a curriculum or a semester’s course of study, students should use the Catalog associated with the year they entered the College or any subsequent Catalog.
 It is the student’s responsibility to use this Catalog to outline course requirements in their curriculum and to inform the Registrar, in writing, of any change in catalog year.
 The catalog year may only be advanced; it may not be reversed.
 Degrees from accredited programs, or degrees that qualify students for certification, may require that students follow requirements subsequent to those in effect when the student matriculated.

 As the student plans their schedule, they must be sure that they meet the prerequisite requirements for each course.
 A student must have credit for or be enrolled in all prerequisites before enrolling in any course.
-A student may get permission to override a prerequisite only from the faculty member teaching the course or from the program coordinator in the discipline where the course is offered.
+A student may get permission to override a prerequisite only from the faculty member teaching the course or from the program director in the discipline where the course is offered.

 The College reserves the right to add, change, or delete curricular offerings and/or to make curricular refinements.